BritishPandaChick/disney-codes/log.md

 - Update JavaScript functions in script file to match new CSS selectors.

 **Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)

+## Day 40: August 13, 2019
+**What I Did Today:** Finish adding CSS for menu section of 30 Days, 30 Sites restaurant menu.
+Began combining class styles on stylesheets and updating classes on index file.
+Started to update CSS styles.

+**Day Summary:** I spent most of the time working on the CSS.
+I did play around with some of the JavaScript in the script file.
+I just updated some of the class names in the script file.
+Once the menu styles are completely done, I'll start tackling the JavaScript code.
+Once the CSS styles were done for the menu section, I started going through the main stylesheet to see which classes could be combined together in order to cut down on the some of the classes assigned to different HTML elements.
+So far I've move some of the styles to classes I already created on the mobile stylesheet.
+As I add styles to the mobile stylesheet, I am updating the styles to match the styles I'm already using on the website.
+I am also adding Bootstrap classes to help with the section layout.
+Right now I'm working on getting the styles just right for the menu nav section.
+Tomorrow I'll see if I can start getting the styles right for each of the submenus.

+**Tomorrow's List:**
+- Continue to update stylesheets.
+Refactor stylesheets to reduce the number of classes being used.
+Still reference W3Schools template example for any styles missed.
+- Start updating JavaScript in script file.

+**Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)